Did you know many credit card companies are going above and beyond their legal obligations under the Service Members Civil Relief Act?

 To my surprise, I failed to locate a substantial resource to share, so I decided to create one.

 Not Just American Express – Many Banks Participate

 Many credit card companies are heeding the call and retroactively lowering interest rates, reducing the interest on balances placed AFTER enlistment, and cutting refund checks.

 Now I understand that for many of us, the promise of 0% APR and having our annual fees waived may sound like an April fools post on the Duffel Blog.

-But I’ve been able to locate 13 credit card companies, which have been secretly offering SCRA benefits to service members and in some cases their spouses.
+But I’ve been able to locate 13 credit card companies that have been secretly offering SCRA benefits to service members, and in some cases, their spouses.

 List of SCRA Friendly Credit Card Companies

 Here’s a List of 13 Credit Card Companies that Go Above and Beyond To Support Service Members Under the SCRA:

 Benefits: USAA has three unique programs designed to put money back into service members pockets: